 How to close a bank account

-You can close most bank accounts whenever you like without being charged a fee or penalty.
+You can close most bank accounts whenever you like without being charged.

 It’s usually just a case of getting in touch with your bank.